 1. Scale.
-Scale forms when calcium and magnesium precipitate out of water and adhere to the insides of pipes, water heaters, tea kettles and more.
+Scale forms when calcium and magnesium precipitate out of water and adhere to the inside of pipes, water heaters, tea kettles and more.
 If left untreated, scale can eventually completely clog water pipes, destroy fixtures and damage appliances.

 2. Scum buildup.
-Hard water reacts with soap to form sticky scum which reduces lather and wastes hand-washing and shower water.
+Hard water reacts with soap to form sticky scum which reduces lather and wastes handwashing and shower water.

 The benefits of soft water:

 Makes Cleaning Easier/Less Household Cleaners Needed